Halkode/Halkode/README.md

 - 🕵️‍♂️ &nbsp; Exploring new technologies and developing for web.
 - 🧑‍🎓 &nbsp; studying Systems Analysis and Development from Senac - Porto Alegre, Brasil.
-- 🧑‍💻 &nbsp; I work as a dev fullstack junior developer at
+- 🧑‍💻 &nbsp; I work as a dev fullstack junior developer
-<a href="https://santins.com.br" target="blank">Santins</a>

 <h3> 🛠 &nbsp;Tech Stack</h3>